crewmeister/frontend-coding-challenge/README.md

 - Create a **public** repo on your personal Github.
 - Add the new repo as a _remote_ on your local repo.
 - Push your code to your new remote repo.
 - Send us the link!
+The e-mail is: challenge@crewmeister.com

 ## That's it!